mahsu/ArduinoSimon/README.md

     #define ss3 3       //button 3
     #define ss4 4       //button 4 (rightmost)
     #define rndseed 5   //random seed
-Pins 0-4 are technically digital outputs, as they only have a high and low state, but due to insufficient digital pins, they are connected as analog devices.
-Each of these buttons has a 100kO pull down resistor connecting it to GND to allow the circuit to be pulled to a digital state without a short-circuit, signalling when a button is pressed.
+Pins 0-4 are technically digital inputs, as they only have a high and low state, but due to insufficient digital pins, they are connected as analog devices.
+Each of these buttons has a 100kohm pull down resistor connecting it to GND to allow the circuit to be pulled to a digital state without a short-circuit, signalling when a button is pressed.
 Pin 5 is an the input that the game uses for its random seed when the Arduino starts up.
 Variance in the value of a light dependent resistor is enough to ensure randomness.

 ###Software
 The software component is run like a state machine.